Canadian ReviewsCanadian Reviews

 How Canada’s electoral system actually works

 As many Canadians know, Canada doesn’t vote directly for a prime minister.
-Voters choose a local representative — called a Member of Parliament or MP — in their riding.
-Whichever party wins the majority of the 343 seats (so at least 172) usually gets to form government.
+Voters choose a local representative — called a member of parliament or MP — in their riding.
+Whichever party wins the most of the 343 seats usually gets to form government.
+But not always.

-If a party wins a majority, it’s pretty straightforward: Their leader becomes prime minister.
+If a party wins a majority of the seats (172 or more), it’s pretty straightforward: Their leader becomes prime minister.

 But if no party wins a majority, things can get complicated.